 The issue can snowball into more expensive repairs like damaged pistons, bent valves, and failed cooling systems if left unattended.

-Yes, it can.
+Yes, they can.
 Toyota even developed a factory turbocharged version of the 22-RE, dubbed the 22-RTE.

 It churns out 135 hp and 173 lb-ft of torque.
 Not the most exciting power figures in today’s motoring scene, but a sizable amount for a runabout in the late 80s.